 To perform OCR on Mac is easy if you are using the right tools, such as PDFelement.
 Below, we'll outline how to use all of its robust features.

 First, you need to open PDFelement for Mac, and then open your scanned PDF file in the program.
 To do so, click on "Open" button and select the file that you want to OCR.

 Step 2.
 Recognize PDF with OCR

 When the scanned PDF is opened, the program will detect it and remind you to perform OCR.
-After clicking on the "Perform OCR" button, a pop up window will appear.
-Here you will be required to select an OCR language that matches with your PDF content.
+After clicking on the "Perform OCR" button, a pop-up window will appear.
+Here you will be required to select an OCR language that matches your PDF content.
 You can also specify an ideal DPI and page range to perform OCR.
 After that, click on the "Perform OCR" button.
 OCR will be performed immediately.

 Step 3.
 Edit the PDF (Optional)